• Skip to primary navigation

 Processed Meats- Processed meats contain many unhealthy artificial additives and preservatives like nitrites and nitrates.
 These have been linked to high rates of gastrointestinal diseases and even cancer.

-Dairy Products- Dairy products are highly inflammatory and can interfere with implantation and over healing and balance.
+Dairy Products- Some health experts believe that dairy products may be inflammatory which, in theory, could interfere with implantation, healing, and balance.
 If you do use dairy, do so in moderation.
 Opt for organic, grass-fed dairy wherever possible.

 Alcoholic Beverages- Alcohol dehydrates and taxes the system.
 This creates a stressful environment in the body and is best avoided when trying to conceive.